What can be done with optical technology for the realization of a sustainable global environment?

 Contribution to bioresource production through photosynthesis

-Photonics technology that contributes to the production of bioresources through photosynthesis and the realization of a sustainable society
+Photonics technology contributes to the production of bioresources through photosynthesis and the realization of a sustainable society

 Click to enlarge